Online Quote Call Now

 Secondary containment

 Secondary containment is required to prevent oil escaping from the tank or ancillary equipment in the event of a leakage or spill.
-All fuel tanks and ancillaries must be positioned in an oil tight secondary containment system, such as a bund or drip tray.
+All fuel tanks and ancillaries must be positioned in an oil-tight secondary containment system, such as a bund or drip tray.

 Bund

 A bund is the outer case to a fuel tank.
-It is constructed from concrete, brickwork or it can be manufactured as part of a tank system, which is known as an integrally bunded tank.
+It is constructed from concrete, and brickwork or it can be manufactured as part of a tank system, which is known as an integrally bunded tank.

 A bund must adhere to ISO 9000 regulations: